isl-org/Open3D/docs/tutorial/t_reconstruction_system/integration.rst

 The integration process mainly consists of two steps, (sparse) **block** selection and activation, and (dense) **voxel** value integration.
 An example can be found at ``examples/python/t_reconstruction_system/integrate.py``.

-The system may run at a minimal dataset in ``examples/test_data/RGBD``, but it is recommended to run on real-world longer sequences to demonstrate the functionality.
-Please refer to :ref:`/tutorial/geometry/rgbd_image.ipynb` for more available datasets.

 Activation
 ``````````
-In the activation step, coordinates of **blocks** that contain measurements from the depth frame are selected via a frustum hash map, where duplicates are removed:
+In the activation step, we first locate blocks that contain points unprojected from the current depth image.
+In other words, it finds active blocks in the current viewing frustum.
+Internally, this is achieved by a *frustum* hash map that produces duplicate-free block coordinates, and a *block* hash map that activates and query such block coordinates.

 .. literalinclude:: ../../../examples/python/t_reconstruction_system/integrate.py
    :language: python